Top |

 gboolean

-(*UDisksObjectHasInterfaceFunc) (UDisksObject *object);
+(*UDisksObjectHasInterfaceFunc) (UDisksObject *object

-Function prototype that is used to determine whether the object is applicable for carrying a particular D-Bus interface (determined by the callback function itself).
+for carrying a particular D-Bus interface (determined by the callback function itself).

 Used typically over UDisksLinuxBlockObject and UDisksLinuxDriveObject objects for checking specific feature that leads to exporting extra D-Bus interface on the object.